donatelek/Crypto-Bit-Trader/README.md

 ## Features

-* Crypto Calculator - that fetch all cryptocurrency prices from coinpaprika
+* Crypto Calculator - fetches all cryptocurrency prices from coinpaprika
-* Bitmex Order Scaler - makes scaled orders for example you can separate 1 order to 10 smaller so that you can average that order.
+* Bitmex Order Scaler - makes scaled orders for example you can separate 1 order to 10 smaller so that you can average entry price.
+* Profit Calculator - Calculates how much will you earn or lose on trade.
 * Live price from Bitmex
-* Profit Calculator - Calculates how much will you earn or lose on trade.
+* Bitmex Orderbook
 * Charts from TradingView
-* Bitmex Orderbook
-* Volume of longs and shorts in % on Bitmex
+* Volume of longs and shorts on Bitmex
 * Technical Analysis for BTC from TradingView

 ## To-do list